Hans Christian Andersen Award

 The Hans Christian Andersen Awards are two literary awards given by the International Board on Books for Young People (IBBY), recognising one living author and one living illustrator for their "lasting contribution to children's literature".
 The writing award was first given in 1956, the illustration award in 1966.
 The former is sometimes called the "Nobel Prize for children's literature".

-The awards are named after Hans Christian Andersen, the 19th-century Danish author of fairy tales, and each winner receives the Hans Christian Andersen Medaille (a gold medal with the bust of Andersen) and a diploma.
+The awards are named after Hans Christian Andersen, a 19th-century Danish author of fairy tales, and each winner receives the Hans Christian Andersen Medaille (a gold medal with the bust of Andersen) and a diploma.
 Medals are presented at the biennial IBBY Congress.

 History

 The International Board on Books for Young People (IBBY) was founded by Jella Lepman in the 1950s.
 The Hans Christian Andersen Award was first proposed in 1953 and awarded three years later, in 1956.
-It was established in the aftermath of World War II to encourage development of high-quality children's books.
+It was established in the aftermath of World War II to encourage the development of high-quality children's books.
 The award was set to be given biennially and was initially awarded for individual works that had been published in the preceding two years.
-By 1962 the award's formal criteria were amended "to a living author who is judged to have made a lasting contribution to good juvenile literature by the outstanding value of his or her work.
+By 1962, the award's formal criteria were amended "to a living author who is judged to have made a lasting contribution to good juvenile literature by the outstanding value of his or her work.
 The author's complete works, in particular those in fiction, will be taken into consideration in awarding the medal."

 Runners up were listed in 1960, 1962, and 1964.
 In reflection of what IBBY considered to be a trend of increasing quality in picture books, the award was expanded to include illustrators in 1966.
 From 1966 to 1996 runners up were named as "Highly Commended".
-In 1998 this was replaced with a list of three to four "Finalists".
+In 1998, this was replaced with a list of three to four "Finalists".
 It is sometimes called the "Little Nobel Prize" or the "Nobel Prize for children's literature" and has been cited as the "most important activity" of IBBY.
-Between 1992 and 2022 the patron of the awards was Queen Margrethe II of Denmark.
+Between 1992 and 2022, the patron of the awards was Queen Margrethe II of Denmark.
 A special issue of Bookbird, a journal published by IBBY, is published as the award is given out.